Luke0094/A-Better-Way-Through-Internet/README.md

 Firefox: [https://addons.mozilla.org/en-US/firefox/addon/privacy-badger17/](https://addons.mozilla.org/en-US/firefox/addon/privacy-badger17/)

-*This step will increase your rate of blocked trackers, is a bit redundant with AdGuard for most of the time but will be useful if for whatever reason you have to disable your adblocker*
+*This step will increase your rate of blocked trackers, is a bit redundant with AdGuard for most of the time but will be useful if for whatever reason you have to disable your adblocker.*

 All the steps below are totally optional but recommended for a better experience.